4insyde/spring-boot-starter-flink-statefun/README.md

 and increase function readability

 ### API
+`@StatefulFunction` - annotation that indicates a stateful function class and describe how to build TypeName for this function.
+Annotation has two parameters `namespace` and `name`.
+Both of them are used for TypeName in following format <namespace>/<name>.
+If you didn't define your custom values then TypeName will be created with default value, `namespace` - class package and `name` - class simple name.
+You can define one of them, these parameters are optional and will override default value.

-`@Handler` - this annotation could be applied only for methods with following requirements:
+`@Handler` - annotation that indicates a stateful function handler, could be applied to the method that corresponding following requirements:
 1. Public method
 2. return value is `CompletableFuture<Void>`
 3. Method parameters `Context context, T event` where `T` is any class that can be serialized and deserialized

-`@MessageType` - annotation that could be applied to class or field, that identifying for the starter Type fields\classes which should be loaded automatically into `TypeResolver`
+`@MessageType` - indicates a class or field that will be used to serialize or deserialize Class defined in generic of Type<T> object.
+Starer will load automatically Type object into `TypeResolver`.

+`DispatchableFunction` - interface that indicates to Flink SF specification that it's stateful function.
-`DispatchableFunction` - interface that you should use instead of `StatefulFunction` `SerDeType` - interface that identify flink Type related class, the interface should be annotated with `@MessageType`
+`SerDeType` - interface that could be used instead of field messate type declaration to identify Flink Type related class, the interface should be annotated with `@MessageType`

 ###Endpoint
 Endpoint `/v1/functions` - is API for statefun engine for communication with remote module, via this endpoint